How to make a Solfeggio tone using Sine Tone Generator

 You can actually make your own solfeggio tones quite easily and I’ll discuss the options in this post.

-The simplest way is with the free to use Online Tone Generator using your device.
+The simplest way is with the free to use Online Tone Generator, using your device or computer.
 Some people prefer to listen to the pure tone on low volume, others prefer to have the tone playing so it is barely heard, while watching TV or listening to the radio.
-Most of YouTube’s Solfeggio video’s are mixed with a soundtrack so you could not hear the solfeggio tone – We’ll discuss how you can make these too further along in this article)
+Most of YouTube’s Solfeggio video’s are mixed with a soundtrack so you can not hear the solfeggio tone – We’ll discuss how you can make these too further along in this article.

 Online Tone Generator is available here: http://www.szynalski.com/tone-generator/ By default it is set to produce a sine tone, which is what we need for a solfeggio tone.
-All you do is to drag the slider bar on the webpage until it displays the number in hz of the tone you want to listen to.
-You can browse the numbers of the tones on the page we linked to earlier.
-If you don’t hear the sound mnake sure your volume is turned up!
-Sine Tone Generator won’t allow you to save your tone as a sound file but if you click the ‘get link’ button you can copy it into your webrowser and bookmark it for future use.
+All you do is to drag the slider bar on the web page until it displays the number in Hz of the tone you want to listen to.
+You can browse the numbers of the tones at the bottom of this page.
+If you can’t hear the tone, make sure your volume is turned up!
+(But remember, tones in the region of 80Hz and below can’t be heard by the human ear) Sine Tone Generator won’t allow you to save your tone as a sound file but if you click the ‘get link’ button you can copy it into your webrowser and bookmark it for future use.